nickuraltsev/cancel/README.md

     request.onerror = () => reject(new Error('A network error has occurred.'));

-    cancellation.onCancel(() => {
+    // Add a listener that will be called when cancellation is requested cancellation.onCancel(() => {
+      // Abort the HTTP request
       request.abort();
-      reject(new CancellationError('Request has been canceled.'));
+      // Reject with CancellationError so that the caller can distinguish between cancellation and failure reject(new CancellationError('Request has been canceled.'));
     });